nmccloskey/CLATR/README.md

 ## CLATR Status Notice

 CLATR is currently in a developmental and transitional state (version 0.0.1a1).
 This repository reflects an early-stage general linguistic analysis prototype that originated as an independent research project.
-While the architecture remains of interest, the active line of clinical development has now shifted to ELASTICAS, a specialized aphasiology-focused fork designed to meet domain-specific needs.
+While the architecture remains of interest, the active line of development has now shifted to ALASTR, a specialized speech transcript-focused fork designed to meet domain-specific needs.

-CLATR’s API, design goals, and long-term trajectory are under review and may change substantially as the project evolves into a more generalized successor to ELASTICAS.
-Users seeking a clinically oriented workflow should refer to the ELASTICAS repository instead.

 ## Overview